collapsed-stacks/startups/questions/448/ui-ux-design-services-online-business-narrowing-niche.md

 - posted by: [Brad Rhoads](https://stackexchange.com/users/42121/brad-rhoads) on 2014-08-23
 - score: 1

-<p>You might narrow it down even a bit more to mobile UX/UI design for startups.
-(And perhaps consider convertible debt as (partial) payment.)</p>
+You might narrow it down even a bit more to mobile UX/UI design for startups.
+(And perhaps consider convertible debt as (partial) payment.)

 ## Answer 1183